html-screen-capture-js/html-screen-capture-js/README.md

 [![NPM version](https://img.shields.io/npm/v/html-screen-capture-js.svg)](https://www.npmjs.com/package/html-screen-capture-js)
 [![Github Release](https://img.shields.io/github/release/html-screen-capture-js/html-screen-capture-js/all.svg)](https://github.com/html-screen-capture-js/html-screen-capture-js/releases)

-A small javascript library that takes a web page and returns a new, lightweight, static HTML DOM document.
+A small javascript library that gets a web page, and returns a new lightweight self-contained HTML DOM document.
 The library removes all external file dependencies while preserving the original appearance.

 This library can be used to: